This topic provides information about the impact of consistency when Cloud KMS resources are created or modified.

 Enabling a key version is a strongly consistent operation.
 The enabled key version is instantly available for encrypting and decrypting data.

 Disabling a key version is an eventually consistent operation.
-The disabled key version is still usable for encrypting and decrypting data, on average for about 40 minutes, and up to 3 hours.
+The key

 Impact of changing IAM access